quaintmercury/DM2019W/docs/HOWTO-cpu.md

 ```

 The logic of this function is straightforward:  Use the
-BitField objects defined before (instr_field, reg_target_field, etc.)
+BitField objects defined before (`instr_field`, `reg_target_field`, etc.)
 to extract each of the fields from ```word```, construct
-a single *Instruction* object from those fields, and return
+a single `Instruction` object from those fields, and return
-the *Instruction* object.
+the `Instruction` object.

 How can we test the instruction decoding?
 It would help to
-have the inverse operation, a way of converting an *Instruction*
+have the inverse operation, a way of converting an `Instruction`
 object into a single instruction word (an integer).
 That could be
 useful later for building an assembler also, so we might as well
 build it now.
-We'll add a method to the *Instruction* class to
+We'll add a method to the `Instruction` class to
 perform the conversion:

 ```python